Enclave0775/Intiface_Central-Sillytavern-plugin/README.md

 To create a vibration pattern, provide an object with a `pattern` array and an `interval` (or array of intervals).
 `"VIBRATE": {"pattern": [20, 40, 20, 40, 30, 100], "interval": [1000, 3000]}`

+**Controlling the Loop:**

+You can also add a `"loop"` property to the pattern object to specify how many times the pattern should repeat.
+If the `"loop"` property is omitted, the pattern will repeat indefinitely.

+**Example (Pattern with Loop):**
+`"VIBRATE": {"pattern": [20, 100, 20], "interval": 1000, "loop": 3}`
+This will execute the vibration pattern three times and then stop.

 ### Oscillate Command

 To control the oscillation, your message must contain an `"OSCILLATE"` key.
 The value can be a number between 0 and 100, or an object for pattern-based oscillation.